-Last year for International Women’s Day, Women in Focus launched the Giving Community to help raise funds for programs that support women who face challenges accessing the opportunities they need to thrive.
+For International Women’s Day 2018, Women in Focus launched the Giving Community to help raise funds for programs that support women who face challenges accessing the opportunities they need to thrive.

 In the months since, these initiatives have had a significant impact on the lives of women and girls across the country – and with their combined focus on education, business skills and financial wellbeing, the ripple effect is set to continue.